nngneer/aorsf/python/README.md

 **Note**: Models with custom callback functions (`lincomb_func`, `oobag_eval_func`) cannot be pickled directly.
 Set these to `None` before pickling, or use module-level functions.

+### Cross-Language Serialization

+For advanced use cases requiring cross-language model sharing (e.g., training in Python and deploying in C#), the underlying C API provides binary and JSON serialization formats.
+See `src/c_api/README.md` for details on the native serialization API.

 ## scikit-learn Compatibility

 pyaorsf estimators are fully compatible with scikit-learn.